jovanbrakus/hockey-shuttle/series/hockey-shuttle/season-01/episode-10-commence/draft/chapter-01.md

 "Good.
 Love doesn't have to mean sacrifice."

 "Doesn't it though?
-Love means commitment.
+Like, love means commitment.
 Commitment means choosing."

 "Love means choosing, yes.
 But it doesn't mean choosing yourself out of existence."
 I stopped swinging, turned to face him fully.
 "You can love hockey and still want other things.
 You can be excellent at something and still be whole."